davidwickerhf/project-proposal/README.md

 ---

-### 4.2 Chi-Square Attack (Training-Free)
+#### 4.2 Chi-Square Attack (Training-Free)

-The chi-square attack (Westfeld & Pfitzmann, 1999) detects sequential LSB embedding by testing whether pixel value pairs `(2k, 2k+1)` have equal frequency — a property that LSB substitution enforces but natural images do not exhibit.
+The chi-square attack (Westfeld & Pfitzmann, 1999) detects sequential LSB embedding by testing whether pixel value pairs `(2k, 2k+1)` have equal frequency, a property that LSB substitution enforces but natural images do not exhibit.

 For a clean image, pixel values 2k and 2k+1 will have different frequencies $n_{2k}$ and $n_{2k+1}$.
 After LSB embedding into a fraction $p$ of pixels, their frequencies converge toward a common value $\nu_i = (n_{2k} + n_{2k+1}) / 2$.
 The test statistic is: